waimea-snoble/200DTD-Assesment/docs/Design.md

 I will need to design my system to be as easy as possible to use because some of the parents of the gymnasts may not be as experienced in using technology as others.
 I will need to make sure my website can be used everyone no matter what experience they have.

-When I am designing my websites UI I will refer to Nielson's heuristics, this is so my website can be easy to use.
+When I am designing my websites UI I will refer to Nielsen's heuristics, this is so my website can be easy to use.
 For my website I am going to aim for it to look simple and only show necessary information, I will also aim to keep the UI consistent, as well as preventing the user from making errors.
 To verify this I will test the UI with my users to get feedback which will allow me to improve on my design.

 ### Functionality